Montana Republican Says Constitution Calls For Socialists To Be Shot

 At that point, he claimed that the Constitution makes it legal to jail or shoot socialists.

-A reporter from the Billings Gazette approached and asked Garcia to clarify his comments shortly after the meeting and the Republican doubled down on his statement.
+A reporter from the Billings Gazette approached and asked Garcia to clarify his comments shortly after the meeting, and the Republican doubled down on his statement.

 “So actually in the Constitution of the United States (if) they are found guilty of being a socialist member you either go to prison or are shot,” Garcia said.